Approximate number system: Neurological basis

 Brain imaging studies have identified the parietal lobe as being a key brain region for numerical cognition.
 Specifically within this lobe is the intraparietal sulcus which is "active whenever we think about a number, whether spoken or written, as a word or as an Arabic digit, or even when we inspect a set of objects and think about its cardinality".
 When comparing groups of objects, activation of the intraparietal sulcus is greater when the difference between groups is numerical rather than an alternative factor, such as differences in shape or size.
 This indicates that the intraparietal sulcus plays an active role when the ANS is employed to approximate magnitude.

 Parietal lobe brain activity seen in adults is also observed during infancy during non-verbal numerical tasks, suggesting that the ANS is present very early in life.
 A neuroimaging technique, functional Near-Infrared Spectroscopy, was performed on infants revealing that the parietal lobe is specialized for number representation before the development of language.
 This indicates that numerical cognition may be initially reserved to the right hemisphere of the brain and becomes bilateral through experience and the development of complex number representation.

 It has been shown that the intraparietal sulcus is activated independently of the type of task being performed with the number.
 The intensity of activation is dependent on the difficulty of the task, with the intraparietal sulcus showing more intense activation when the task is more difficult.
 In addition, studies in monkeys have shown that individual neurons can fire preferentially to certain numbers over others.
-For example, a neuron could fire at maximum level every time a group of four objects is seen, but will fire less to a group three or five objects.
+For example, a neuron could fire at maximum level every time a group of four objects is seen, but will fire less to a group of three or five objects.